Dave Dahl (entrepreneur): Legal problems

-In November 2013, a female friend of Dahl’s called the police to report that he was having a mental health crisis.
-Upon officers’ arrival, Dahl fled the scene in a black Cadillac Escalade and proceeded to immediately ram two police cars head on.
+In November 2013, a friend of Dahl's called the police to report that he was having a mental health crisis.
+Upon officers' arrival, Dahl fled the scene in a black Cadillac Escalade and immediately proceeded to ram two police cars head-on.
 Dahl then fought with officers as they arrested him, sending three officers to the hospital.
 In October 2014, after being diagnosed with bipolar disorder, Dahl was found guilty except for insanity on two counts of third-degree assault and one count of unlawful use of a weapon by a Washington County judge, who placed him within the jurisdiction of the state's Psychiatric Security Review Board.
 In January 2015, Dahl was kept on conditional release under the Board's supervision, with requirements including bans on driving and visiting bars.